Analytical chemistry: Applications

+Analytical chemistry has applications across science and industry.
+It is fundamental to forensic science (e.g., DNA fingerprinting and toxicology), bioanalysis (e.g., measuring drug concentrations in pharmacokinetic studies), clinical analysis (e.g., blood glucose monitoring and COVID-19 PCR testing), environmental monitoring (e.g., testing for pollutants in water and air), and materials science (e.g., quality control of semiconductors and nanomaterials).

 Great effort is being put into shrinking the analysis techniques to chip size.
-Although there are few examples of such systems competitive with traditional analysis techniques, potential advantages include size/portability, speed, and cost. (micro total analysis system (µTAS) or lab-on-a-chip).
+Although there are few examples of such systems competitive with traditional analysis techniques, potential advantages include size/portability, speed, and cost. (micro total analysis system (μTAS) or lab-on-a-chip).
 Microscale chemistry reduces the amounts of chemicals used.

 Many developments improve the analysis of biological systems.
-Examples of rapidly expanding fields in this area are genomics, DNA sequencing and related research in genetic fingerprinting and DNA microarray; proteomics, the analysis of protein concentrations and modifications, especially in response to various stressors, at various developmental stages, or in various parts of the body, metabolomics, which deals with metabolites; transcriptomics, including mRNA and associated fields; lipidomics - lipids and its associated fields; peptidomics - peptides and its associated fields; and metallomics, dealing with metal concentrations and especially with their binding to proteins and other molecules.
+Examples of rapidly expanding fields in this area are genomics, DNA sequencing and related research in genetic fingerprinting and DNA microarray; proteomics, the analysis of protein concentrations and modifications, especially in response to various stressors, at various developmental stages, or in various parts of the body, metabolomics, which deals with metabolites; transcriptomics, including mRNA and associated fields; lipidomics - lipids and its related fields; peptidomics - peptides and its related fields; and metallomics, dealing with metal concentrations and especially with their binding to proteins and other molecules.

 Analytical chemistry has played a critical role in the understanding of basic science to a variety of practical applications, such as biomedical applications, environmental monitoring, quality control of industrial manufacturing, forensic science, and so on.

-The recent developments in computer automation and information technologies have extended analytical chemistry into a number of new biological fields.
-For example, automated DNA sequencing machines were the basis for completing human genome projects leading to the birth of genomics.
+The recent developments in computer automation and information technologies have extended analytical chemistry into several new biological fields.
+For example, automated DNA sequencing machines were the basis for completing human genome projects, leading to the birth of genomics.
 Protein identification and peptide sequencing by mass spectrometry opened a new field of proteomics.
 In addition to automating specific processes, there is effort to automate larger sections of lab testing, such as in companies like Emerald Cloud Lab and Transcriptic.

 Analytical chemistry has been an indispensable area in the development of nanotechnology.
 Surface characterization instruments, electron microscopes and scanning probe microscopes enable scientists to visualize atomic structures with chemical characterizations.